Sennevleminckx/SCI/README.md

   - `Team`: Team identifier.
   - `NumMembers`: Number of unique collaborators in the team.
   - `SCI_team`: The overall SCI score for the team.
-  - `SCI_ext`: SCI score for the external mode (if applicable).
+  - `SCI_ext`: SCI score for the extended mode.
-  - `SCI_core`: SCI score for the core mode (if applicable).
+  - `SCI_core`: SCI score for the core mode.
-  - `ValleyPosition`: The position of the intersection point used to separate modes (if applicable).
+  - `ValleyPosition`: The position of the intersection point used to separate modes.
-  - `IsBimodal`: Boolean indicating whether the data was identified as bimodal.

 ## Examples
 ### Complete Workflow Example: